s3nthi/wobble/README.md

 ## How It Works

 1. The backend trains a Q-Learning agent to guess words based on feedback similar to Wordleâ„¢.
-2. The trained model serves predictions via a REST API.
+2. The trained model serves predictions via a Fast API.
 3. The frontend lets users play or get suggestions from the bot.

 **Note:**